Alabama Vehicle Sales Tax & Fees [+ Calculator]

 Compared to other states, Alabama offers minimal rebates and incentives.
 For consumers, they do not have any state EV incentives regarding vehicle tax.
-However, there are utility incentives.
-For example, Alabama residents who own or lease a plug-in electric vehicle can enjoy a discounted TOU rate for energy consumed.

 Tax information and rates are subject to change, please be sure to verify with your local DMV.

 Alabama’s car sales tax is 2%.
 However, counties and cities may charge additional tax on top of the 2%.
-Therefore, sales tax in Alabama will begin at 2% but varies based on location.
+Therefore, car tax in Alabama will begin at 2% but varies based on location.
 You can use Alabama’s Department of Revenue calculator to view sales tax for your location.

 Yes, you must still pay sales tax on a used car in Alabama.
 The 2% sales tax rate is the same for new and used cars.